-the viewer will be taken on an aesthetic journey where they will be challenged to consider questions around digital cultural preservation: what do we save in an age of big data, who should make these choices, and how will these choices alter perception of culture for future generations.
+What do we save in an age of big data, who should make these choices, and how will these choices alter perception of culture for future generations?
 500 hours of video are uploaded every minute to YouTube alone and daily ‘fake news’ stories are propagated mostly unchallenged throughout the media and across social media while culturally important digital artefacts and resources regularly disappear through technical failure and lack of funding and support.
-This work will explore these urgent issues through the lens of challenges faced by physical museums in the age of digital artefacts.Alex May
+“A Mirror For Remembering” explores these urgent issues through the lens of challenges faced by physical museums in the age of digital artefacts.Alex May